-Did you notice the word banquet being repeated several times?
+Did you notice the word feast being repeated several times?

 - a.
-Read through Esther chapter 1, and in your own distinctive way or color, mark all the references to banquet. - b.
-When you finish, list the various banquets on the page in the Appendix titled, "Banquets in the Book of Esther."
-As you do, note who gives the banquet, who attends, how long it lasts, and basically what happens at each.
+Read Esther chapter 1, and in your own distinctive way or color, mark references to feast. - b.
+When you finish, list the various feasts on the page in the Appendix titled, "Feasts in the Book of Esther."
+As you do, note who gives the feast, who attends, how long it lasts, and basically what happens at each.
 Be brief in what you record.
 Just the facts.
 You don't need to rewrite the text. - 4.
 Now let's pause and think about what you have seen for yourself these past two days.
-You have discovered the who (the king and the queen) and the details about them including how the king reacts to the queen's refusal, the what (banquets), the when these things are taking place and the where.
+You have discovered the who (the king and the queen) and the details about them including how the king reacts to the queen's refusal, the what (feasts), the when these things are taking place and the where.
 And you have marked each one.
 This is a great beginning.

-On your Observation Worksheet you probably noticed that some of the verse numbers are bolded.
+On your Observation Worksheet you probably noticed that some of the verse numbers are bold.
 This indicates where a new paragraph begins.